mdsol/the_policy_machine/CONTRIBUTING.md

 ## Adding New Database Migrations

-`the_policy_machine` manages its database migrations using rails migrations and generators.
+`the_policy_machine` manages its database migrations using Rails migrations and generators.
 Applications using `the_policy_machine` gem will update their code base with `the_policy_machine`'s latest database migrations by running:
 ```
-bundle exec rails generate the_policy_machine_migrations:a_migration
+bundle exec rails generate the_policy_machine:a_migration
 ```
-In the above command, "the_policy_machine_migrations"  refers to the name of the directory `lib/generators/the_policy_machine_migrations`.
-It's just a namespace. `a_migration` referes to the name of a generator in that directory.
+In the above command, "the_policy_machine"  refers to the name of the directory `lib/generators/the_policy_machine`.
+It's just a namespace. "a_migration" refers to the name of a generator file in that directory.

 To add a database migration for applications consuming `the_policy_machine` to use, add a new migration file in `lib/migrations/`, and add a new generator file in `lib/generators/`.
-Preferably namespace the generator by adding it under `lib/generators/the_policy_machine_migrations/`.
+Preferably namespace the generator by adding it under `lib/generators/the_policy_machine/`.

 ### Add New DB Migration Example